lluc-coll/HEX_PROP/README.md

 # Hex Game Documentation

 This project is part of an assignment for UPC, where the goal was to implement a Hex game AI using various optimization techniques.
-My colleague and I were given the graphical part of the game, and we had to implement an heuristic solution to beat our classmates.
+We were given the graphical part of the game, and we had to implement an heuristic solution to beat our classmates.

 ## Table of Contents